-The dandelion plant is probably one of the most easily identifiable plants youll see on the AT.
-You’ve probably grown up as a child picking these bright yellow flowers or blowing wishes on their puffy seed pods in later stages of the plants maturity.
-Did you know they were also edible?
-Indeed, similar to the chicory plant, a dandelion can be eaten raw in salads or boil the roots if you are looking for more veggies.
-The roots can similarly be used as a coffee substitute and if you look hard enough in the supermarket, you might even see some dandelion wine!
+The dandelion plant is probably one of the most easily identifiable plants you’ll see on the AT.
+You’ve probably grown up as a child picking these bright yellow flowers or blowing wishes on their puffy seed pods in later stages of the plant’s maturity.
+Did you know they’re also edible?
+Indeed, similar to chicory, dandelion can be eaten raw in salads—or boil the roots if you are looking for more veggies.
+The roots can similarly be used as a coffee substitute, and if you look hard enough in the supermarket, you might even see some dandelion wine!

 These orange flowers grow all over the trail, mainly on the side of road crossings or in sunny areas.
 Sometimes they are even grown in front yards as ornamental flowers, but I’d recommend not picking them from someone’s house!
 The flower itself can be eaten in a variety of ways, boiled or even deep fat fried.
 The leaves can be eaten raw or cooked up like any other green!

 A cousin of the blueberry, these look-a-like imposters grow EVERYWHERE on the AT.
-From VA-PA there have been entire days hikes where the trail is literally lined completely with young huckleberry plants, and for good reason!
-These plants are short, only about waist high, but they produce dark blue sweet berries with a tart little zing to them.
+From VA-PA I have had entire days of hiking where the trail is literally lined completely with young huckleberry plants, and for good reason!
+These plants are short, only about waist-high, but they produce dark blue sweet berries with a tart little zing to them.
 The berries are a little smaller than a wild blueberry and they grow a little more spread out on the plant itself (blueberries grow more in clumpy clusters).

 This one came as a shocker to me.
 Growing up I was always told that pokeweed was super toxic and that I should do everything in my power to exterminate it from the fields.
-Okay well now I know a little more and as it turns out, pokeweed might actually turn out to be a lifesaver for someone someday somehow.
+Okay, well now I know a little more.
+As it turns out, pokeweed might actually turn out to be a lifesaver for someone someday somehow.
 Yes, it is true that the entire plant is poisonous.
 It is also true however that by boiling the plant stalks and berries through multiple water changes you can remove the toxins and have an edible veggie.
-What nutritional value remains I would guess probably wouldn’t get you very far, but its kinda cool to know you can conquer the toxin after all.
+What nutritional value remains I would guess probably wouldn’t get you very far, but it’s kinda cool to know you can conquer the toxin after all.
 DO NOT EAT THE ROOTS!

 If you are a NOBO hiker leaving Georgia in April, keep yer eyes *peeled* for this wild cousin of the onion.
 Ramps have big wide green leaves and are pretty easy to pull straight up from the side of the trail.
 We collected them in fields and packed them out for wraps, soups, salads, etc. They are so versatile and are so abundant during the Spring.
 Many smaller trail towns even host Ramp Festivals in honor of this awesome, delicious plant.

-As a kid we called these suckers ‘Wild Onions’ but they go by many many names.
+As a kid, we called these suckers “Wild Onions” but they go by many many names.
 While these grassy little onions grow in many of the same places as ramps, scallions do not have the big broad dark green leaves.
-Instead they typically have rounder, almost hollow tube-like stems and they grow in clusters or as singles.
-There is not major pronounced bulb, but some of them might get as fat as your finger.
-The bulby root and the green stalks are both edible, think of it as a wild leek.
+Instead, they typically have rounder, almost hollow tube-like stems and they grow in clusters or as singles.
+There is not a major pronounced bulb, but some of them might get as fat as your finger.
+The bulby root and the green stalks are both edible.
+Think of it as a wild leek.

 There are a lot of different types of water lilies growing along the east coast but from the research I have done on them, I have yet to find a toxic one.
 (If you do please comment!)
-The flowers, seeds and rhizomes of these cool plants are edible and can be eaten raw, dried or cooked.
-Boiling the roots of this plants produces a thick liquid that can be used as a gargle for sore throats or as a remedy for diarrhea.
-(But please, if you are having significant problems be smart and visit a doctor)
+The flowers, seeds, and rhizomes of these cool plants are edible and can be eaten raw, dried, or cooked.
+Boiling the roots of this plant produces a thick liquid that can be used as a gargle for sore throats or as a remedy for diarrhea.
+(But please, if you are having significant problems be smart and visit a doctor.)